But this scene was demolished by the World Wars, particularly by the second. By 1945, it felt as if it never existed.

 During the journey, the advanced Terangian medical process to allow them to breathe the alien atmosphere went awry.
 But everyone survived.

 Planet of anguish

 Once on Térango, the scientific crew destroyed their ships.
 They then hid in an underground city run by fellow Terangian dissidents.

 From there, the Earthlings were narrowly infiltrated into the capital.
 There they took nearly fatal risks to place powerful explosives on the interstellar war machines built for Sectan.
-Due to Térango’s odd atmosphere, the explosives ravaged the whole arsenal and put Sectan’s entire forces into disarray.
+Due to Térango’s odd atmosphere, the explosives ravaged the whole arsenal.
+This put Sectan’s entire forces into disarray.

 Though a strong blow had been struck, the dissidents were still markedly outgunned.
 They also wanted to avoid any reprisals against the non-aligned population.
 This left one main solution.

 Térango was home to several sapient humanoid species.
 However, the non-dominant ones wanted to be left alone by the “main” Terangians.
 They maintained low-tech, isolationist tribal lifestyles.

 But they too were threatened by Sectan.
 Therefore, it was possible to convince them to ally with the dissidents… if a way could be found to overcome their dour hostility toward other species.